 Now you can easily finish creating your survey using the standard review flow.

-Tip: In a onboarding survey, we recommend sharing reports with an observer.
-As reports cannot be set to share to Feedback Reviewers, the survey results can be shared with the new hire from the observer account manually.
+Tip: In an onboarding survey, we recommend sharing reports with an observer.
+As reports cannot be set to share with Feedback Reviewers, the survey results can be shared with the new hire from the observer account manually.

 How to run a new hire check-in

 - Clicking Create a review on the upper right side.

 - Choose "Performance review".
 (Add a self-assessment for the feedback recipient.)

 On the Participants page, add in the new hire as the feedback recipient.
 Their direct manager in the system will automatically be matched to them.

 Now you can easily finish creating your check-in using the standard review flow.

 Tip: When a self-assessment is included, you can set an alternative version of the topics which will be seen only by the feedback recipients.
 It allows the feedback recipient to answer questions from an inward perspective.